ouuan/CPTH/README.md

 It's not a library: These are single-file headers, which is more convenient for competitive programming.

+It's reliable, because all headers are tested with CI tests and code coverage reports.

 You can see the full list of the current headers [here](HEADER_LIST.md).

 ## How to use?